WireGuard/wireguard-windows/docs/attacksurface.md

 WireGuard for Windows consists of four components: a kernel driver, and three separate interacting userspace parts.

-### Wintun

-Wintun is a kernel driver.
-It exposes:

-  - A miniport driver to the ndis stack, meaning any process on the system that can access the network stack in a reasonable way can send and receive packets, hitting those related ndis handlers.
-  - There are also various ndis OID calls, accessible to certain users, which hit further code.
-  - IOCTLs are added to the NDIS device file, and those IOCTLs are restricted to `O:SYD:P(A;;FA;;;SY)(A;;FA;;;BA)S:(ML;;NWNRNX;;;HI)`.
-The IOCTL allows userspace to register a pair of rings and event objects, which Wintun then locks the pages of with a double mapping and takes a reference to the event object.
-It parses the contents of the ring to send and receive layer 3 packets, each of which it minimally parses to determine IP family.

 ### WireGuardNT

 WireGuardNT is a kernel driver.
 It exposes: